AymericMbepa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-reverses a string.
 6- prints every other character of a string, starting with the first character 7-prints half of a string
+8-  prints n elements of an array of integers